$3,000/$3,600 Child Tax Credit: is IRS contacting families who will receive it? if so, how?

 The IRS is setting up two online portals for the 2021 Child Tax Credit

-The second, for the time being, will allow those who were determined to be eligible for the advance on the credit to opt out of the monthly payments and claim the tax credit as a lump sum on their 2021 tax return.
+The second, Child Tax Credit Update Portal, allow those who were determined to be eligible for the advance on the credit to opt-out of the monthly payments and claim the tax credit as a lump sum on their 2021 tax return.
 Later on this year, parents will be able to check the status of their payments and adjust their account, updating information to make them eligible for a larger or smaller payment.
-At that time the online tool will also be available in Spanish.
+At that time, the online tool will also be available in Spanish.

 What is the Child Tax Credit?

-The Child Tax Credit was last adjusted in 2017 with the Tax Cut and Jobs Act.
+Before the changes were made to the structure of the Child Tax Credit under the American Rescue Plan, it had been adjusted in 2017 as a part of the Tax Cut and Jobs Act.
 This saw the credit expanded to $2,000 per child, but only $1,400 of that was refundable.
-Furthermore, in order to claim the refundable portioof the credit a filer had to show earned income of more than $2,500.
-Above that the taxpayer could claim only a portion of the refundable part of the credit until their income allowed for the whole of the refundable portion.
+Furthermore, in order to claim the refundable portion of the credit, a filer had to show earned income of more than $2,500.

 Now that the earnings floor has been removed and the credit is fully refundable, it is expected that childhood poverty could be reduced by half in 2021.
-But the measure will be temporary with the changes set to expire at the end of year.
+But the measure will be temporary, with the changes set to expire at the end of the year.
 President Biden has said that he wants to extend the expansion until 2025, when the changes made in 2017 will expire as well, dropping the credit back to $1,000.
 The hope is that the enhanced credit will prove so popular that voters will want the changes to be made permanent.
-Congressional Democrats, for they part, want to make the credit permanent starting this year as part of the American Families Plan.
+Congressional Democrats, for their part, want to make the changes to the credit permanent starting this year as part of the American Families Plan.

 How much will families receive per child?